 - Use your computer to monitor your computer.
 Several different and free programs (e.g. Slife Web and Personal Task Manager) can track your computer usage and generate reports revealing how much time you spend on your computer and what you’re doing.
 It can be quite revealing.

 - Consider the source of online information.
 A web page created by a professor is likely to be more valuable than one created by a high school class.
 The better pages often contain more information, are more detailed, and make more sense.

 - If you are studying a foreign language, you can use the Internet to read foreign language newspapers.
 This is an excellent way to practice the language, and learn more about the culture.

-- Your professors place slides, articles, and other needed resources on the class Blackboard site.
+- Your professors place slides, articles, and other needed resources on the class Canvas site.
 Save time by printing out several weeks of class materials at a time rather than printing several times a week.